Metalhead33/Far-Eastern-Culture-and-Religions-CK3/README.md

 Currently, it adds Japanese, Korean, Vietnamese, Cantonese, Malay, Javanese, Batak, Achanese, Cham, Thai and Khmer cultures and the Shinto and Muist religions.
 It also adds Celtic Paganism, Basque Paganism, Egyptian Paganism, Atenism, Canaanite Pagnaism, Mesopotamian Paganism, Arabian Paganism, Roman Paganism *(separate from Hellenism)*, Mithraism and Etruscan Paganism.
 It also adds new Gypsy cultures, and an opportunity to hire Gypsy and Jewish courtiers - currently as a decision, with plans to reintroduce the old CK2 events later.

-The mod depends on [Carnalitas Dei](https://gitgud.io/cherisong/carnalitas-dei).
+The mod depends on [Carnalitas Dei](https://gitgud.io/cherisong/carnalitas-dei) and [Carnalitas Mundi](https://gitgud.io/cherisong/carnalitas-mundi) by Cheri.
 Extra credits to [痕](https://steamcommunity.com/profiles/76561198211411909) for letting me use his assets from [Chinese headgear and clothing](https://steamcommunity.com/sharedfiles/filedetails/?id=2277707334CFP).
 [Compatibility Patch for Human Phenotypes Project here.](https://git.touhou.fm/metalhead/paradox-mods/ck3-human-phenotype-project-compatibility-patches/-/archive/master/ck3-human-phenotype-project-compatibility-patches-master.zip)

 ## **FAQ:**